All Weather Floors Polyurea Garage Floor Coating Instructions

 READ BEFORE INSTALLATION

 Polyurea kits use the same material for the base coat as the top coat/clear coat.
 The only difference is you add tint for the base coat.
 You may receive more tint and anti-wear/anti-skid than you need.
 DO NOT just use all of it.
 Tint always comes prepackaged for a 1-gallon container.
-If you have a quart that needs to be tinted use 5 fluid ounces of tint; 10 fl oz for a half gallon etc. Always mix tinted material before applying to the floor.
+For all colors except White and Yellow: If you have a quart that needs to be tinted use 5 fluid ounces of tint; 10 fl oz for a half gallon etc. For the color White or Yellow use the entire content of the container for 1 gallon.
+If you have a quart that needs tinted use 7.5 Fluid Ounces of tint.
+15 Fluid Ounces for a half gallon.
+Etc. Always mix all tinted material together before applying to the floor.
+Always mix tinted material before applying to the floor.
 It is suggested that tinted material be combined into a single pail or bucket for color consistency.
 A drill mixer is suggested.

 Add on Kits: In an effort to reduce costs, you may need to split a gallon.
 For example, if you need 1/2 gallon of clear and 1/2 gallon of color, we are sending a gallon.
 You would separate it and tint only half of it (1/2 gallon).